sud82/aerospike-kubernetes-operator-workshop/README.md

 When the Aerospike cluster is deployed in a `single pod per Kubernetes host mode`, ports `3000 (service port)` and `4333 (TLS port)` on all Kubernetes hosts should be accessible to all client and tools.

-When the Aerospike cluster is configured to have `multiple pods per Kubernetes host mode`, port-range `(30000–32767)` on all Kubernetes hosts should be accessible to all client and tools.
+When the Aerospike cluster is configured to have `multiple pods per Kubernetes host mode`, port-range `(30000–32767)` on all Kubernetes hosts should be accessible to all clients and tools.

 Configure the `firewall rules` for the Kubernetes cluster accordingly.

-Also see [[Cluster-configuration-settings]] file for the use of `multiPodPerHost` setting.

 **Obtain the Aerospike node endpoints**